Here are 12 SEO techniques for building an effective SEO strategy.

 2. Target Keywords Your Competitors are Ranking For

-Enter your domain where it says “Root domain,” and then your top competitors’ domains.
+To use the Keyword Gap tool, enter your domain where it says “Root domain,” and then your top competitors’ domains.
 And click “Compare.”

 Scroll down to the table and select “Missing.”

 You don’t rank for these keywords, but all your competitors do.

 Now you have a list of keywords to create content around and fill in the gaps.